osxmidi/LinVst/README.md

 Some distros/wine can result in varying latency results.

-LinVst has produced reasonable latency results on Ubuntu Studio, but not on some other distros, so some distros (and their setups, wine etc) might be better than others for latency.
+LinVst has produced reasonable latency results on Ubuntu Studio and Debian with a realtime kernel, but not on some other distros, so some distros (and their setups, wine etc) might be better than others for latency.

 ------